 The NFL matchup of the year

-Super Bowl 54 or LIV, as written with Latin numerals, promises to be a good one because two very powerful teams are about to go head-to-head.
-It’s going to be a matchup between the San Francisco 49ers and the Kansas City Chiefs.
+Super Bowl 55 or LV, as written with Latin numerals, promises to be a good one because two very powerful teams are about to go head-to-head.
+It’s going to be a matchup between the winners of the 2020 NFL season.

-Before we delve into analysis and sports betting talks, let’s provide some details about where and when is Super Bowl 2020.
+Before we delve into analysis and sports betting talks, let’s provide some details about where and when is Super Bowl 2021 will take place.

 - When is the game taking place?

-The location of Super Bowl 2020 is in Miami, Florida.
-The venue is Hard Rock Stadium – the home ground of the Miami Dolphins.
+The location of Super Bowl 2020 is in Tampa, Florida.
+The venue is Raymond James Stadium – the home ground of the Tampa Bay Buccaneers otherwise known as Ray Jay.

 There are slight discrepancies between the offers of the various sportsbooks, but the consensus is similar to this: